Conveyancing solicitors fees

 Always make sure you read through the small print in search of any additional charges before you agree on a quote.

 This depends on the solicitors you use.
-Some may charge a fixed fee while others charge on a per-hour basis.
+Some may charge a fixed fee or require you to pay solicitor fees upfront for conveyancing searches, while others charge on a per-hour basis.

 When do I pay solicitors fees when buying a house?